mtfront/mtfront/content/posts/2025-08/3-blaugust.md

 {{< wrap "https://media.douchi.space/douchi/media_attachments/files/114/374/734/548/806/140/original/099eb79f8635b638.webp" "Some stats from the steps page" >}}
 One recent hobby I picked up is running, or jogging to be more precise.
 I hated running for past 30+ years of my life, but this time I succeeded in sticking to the routine, maybe because I was too weak as a child but has improved my cardio after years of swimming, hiking and weight lifting.
 I've been running 4-5 times every week in the past year.
 Here's a site I built (on top of an open source project) to [track my steps (running, walking, hiking, etc)](https://steps.douchi.space?utm_source=blog)

 My newest hobby is boxing.
-I hate catact sports though, and I wear high prescription glasses, so I only do bag boxing for now and love it.
+I hate contact/competitive sports though, and I wear high prescription glasses, so I only do bag boxing for now and love it.
 Back and shoulder muscle are probably the ones I wanted to build the most so that works great.

 My oldest hobbies are probably watching movies, reading and video games.
 I can't endure classic movies though, also not the biggest fan of art films, so won't brag about my tastes.
 I have been counting 2000+ movies and tv series and written short reviews about them.
 Here's some of my favorites:
 - Movie: *Marriage Story*, *Mad Max: Fury Road*, *Zootopia* (hard time debating bewteen *The Lion King* as my all time favorite animation film), *Coherence* and *The Last Duel*
 - Book: *Maybe You Should Talk To Someone*, *How We Got to Now*, *Egypt, Greece, & Rome*, *The Ancestor's Tale* and *Shark's Fin and Sichuan Pepper*.
 - Game: *The Witcher 3*, *Assassin's Creed II* (I have a tatto of its logo!), *Dead Cells*, *It Takes Two*, *Dave the Diver*

+Hobbies that I wish I have more time or space to do:
+- Lego
+- Swimming
+- Wood carving
+- Pixel art
+- Road trip

 ## What else do I create besides blog?
 Most of the following content are in Chinese: